jbestenlehner/mat1820_example/_sources/docs/session4.md

 c = np.array([1, '5', 2.3], dtype=float) # equivalent to above, but you tell numpy what dtype (short for data type) the array should have.
 ```

-If you don't what type your variable is, you can use the `type()` function.
+If you don't know what type your variable is, you can use the `type()` function.
+Alternatively, you can click on the Variable Ribbon within Colab located at the bottom left.

 ```python
 type(a)